 This is a book chapter, and an opportunity for a glorious wallow in some of my favourite research material, the periodicals of the First World War.
 I seem to have been researching this for years without realising it, but the new research I did for this chapter has spawned a database, which you can read about here.

-‘Beyond the subversion / containment binary: Middlebrow fiction and social change’, in REAL.
+(with Cornelia Waechter) ‘Beyond the subversion / containment binary: Middlebrow fiction and social change’, in REAL.
 Yearbook of Research in English and American Literature.
 Literature and Cultural Change, ed.
 Ingo Berensmeyer (Narr Francke Attempto Verlag, 2016), 101-20.

-(with Cornelia Waechter) This book chapter was developed from a joint conference paper that Conny and I gave at a weekend seminar by the University of Giessen.
+This book chapter was developed from a joint conference paper that Conny and I gave at a weekend seminar by the University of Giessen.
 It was originally an attempt to introduce, categorise and thematise middlebrow to a non-anglophone audience, since middlebrow writing is alive and well in German literary history, if they only knew.
-But the chapter is focused on one important gender-twisting novel by Victoria Cross.
+But the book chapter is focused on one important gender-twisting novel by Victoria Cross.

 ‘The first cyborg and First World War bodies as anti-war propaganda’, Journal of War and Culture Studies 9:4 (2016), 348-66.

 This is the theoretical and academic companion piece to an article in the May 2016 issue of History Today magazine, and is now published in the Journal of War and Culture Studies.
 I was invited to give a paper at a conference in Italy on the strength of this: research pays, boys and girls.

 ‘Comic short fiction and its variety’, in ed.
 Ann-Marie Einhaus, The Cambridge Companion to the English Short Story (Cambridge University Press 2016), 144-57.